the1lab/1lab/src/Algebra/Monoid.lagda.md

 isProp-isMonoid x y i .idʳ = x .hasIsSet _ _ (x .idʳ) (y .idʳ) i
 ```

-A `monoid structure on`{.Agda} a type is given by the choice of identity
+A `monoid structure on`{.Agda ident=MonoidOn} a type is given by the
-element, the choice of binary operation, and the witness that these
+choice of identity element, the choice of binary operation, and the
-choices form a monoid.
-A `Monoid`{.Agda}, then, is a `type with`{.Agda
+witness that these choices form a monoid.
+A `Monoid`{.Agda}, then, is a
-ident=Σ} a monoid structure.
+`type with`{.Agda ident=Σ} a monoid structure.

 ```
 record MonoidOn (A : Type ℓ) : Type ℓ where